 7.2.3 Directionality of Larger Objects

 A geocentric radiant distribution is not available from the CNEOS data.
-MeMoSeE therefore assumes that the orbital inclinations of NEOs are concentrated near the ecliptic, and, on that basis, assumes that their zenith angles relative to the lunar surface will be distributed similarly to that of helion/antihelion meteoroids in MEM (also known as the “high density population” in MEM 3), which are also concentrated near the ecliptic.
+MeMoSeE therefore assumes that the orbital inclinations of NEOs are concentrated near the ecliptic, and, on that basis, assumes that their zenith angles relative to the lunar surface will be distributed similarly to that of helion/antihelion meteoroids in MEM (also known as the “high density population” in MEM version 3), which are also concentrated near the ecliptic.

-To test the validity of this assumption, we have constructed a crude model of the NEO population by replacing MEM’s distributions of meteoroid orbits with those of near-Earth asteroids (NEAs) taken from the Jet Propulsion Laboratory’s Small-Body Database.
+To test the validity of this assumption, a crude model of the NEO population was constructed by replacing MEM’s distributions of meteoroid orbits with those of near-Earth asteroids (NEAs) taken from the Jet Propulsion Laboratory’s Small-Body Database.
 The population was chosen by using a cumulative magnitude distribution and finding the point where the cumulative curve “turned over,” which would mark the brightness below which the population was starting to be incomplete.
 While this sub-population is more likely to be complete, it is not fully corrected for observing biases, and thus may differ from that encountering the Moon.
 However, this simple test reveals that the angles at which NEOs encounter the Moon do not, in fact, resemble those of helion meteoroids.
 Instead, these angles are more similar to those of the “low-density population,” which consists of apex and toroidal meteoroids.

 Figure 7.2-1 presents the elevation angles of NEAs impacting the lunar surface for three locations: a point near the lunar equator (top left), a point near 45° S (top right), and a point near the lunar south pole (bottom left).
-In each case, we compare the NEA zenith angle distribution with that of the high-density and low-density populations from the MEM.
+In each case, the NEA zenith angle distribution was compared with that of the high-density and low-density populations from the MEM.
 The high-density meteoroid population seems to be more similar to the NEAs in its distribution of elevation angles.
-At bottom right, we compare the speed distribution of NEAs impacting the lunar surface, averaged over all locations, with that derived from CNEOS data [ref.
+At bottom right, the speed distribution of NEAs impacting the lunar surface, averaged over all locations, was compared with that derived from CNEOS data [ref.
 15].
 The NEA-MEM speed distribution appears faster than that derived from the CNEOS data; this may be due to detection biases.